LSU-UE5/UE5-Materials/setting-up/README.md

 ##### `Step 5.`\|`UE5MAT`| :small_orange_diamond:

 Lets go back back to **Settings | Project_Settings** and select **Maps and Modes**.
 You will see that the reason the game booted up in this map was because it was set here previously.
 Also we are loading the **BP_Gamemode** as the default gamemode.
 This will be applied to every level unless you override it.
 You can see that all we did here is load the player pawn as our first person character `BP_Player_Character`.
+This is why we don't need to place the starting character in the game, we let the game mode spawn it for us when we play the game.

 ![look at gamemode settings in maps and modes](images/mapsAndModes.png)